FRAM offers public transport by bus, express boat and ferry in Møre and Romsdal.

 You can buy tickets right on your mobile using the FRAM app, on board the bus, express boat and ferry, or by visiting the bus stations, Kristiansund traffic terminal, Molde traffic terminal and Moa traffic terminal.
 In addition, you can buy period tickets and add credit in the online store and add it to your travelcard.

 You can buy a combined ticket from FRAM for travelling over longer distances by bus, called a transit ticket.
 You can also continue using the ticket in the last zone shown on the ticket, as long as the ticket has not expired (usually within 60 minutes after the time of arrival).
+We call this transfer.
+Note!
+The ticket is not valid for the return on a longer journey, even if the time on the ticket has not expired.

 All passengers are responsible for possessing a valid ticket and the relevant supporting documentation for a discounted ticket.
 If you are not in possession of a valid ticket and supporting documentation in a ticket check, you will be required to pay a NOK 500 penalty fare in addition to the ticket, when paying on the spot.
 If billed after the fact, the penalty fare is increased to NOK 750.